NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

 where $\delta_i$ calculates the standard deviation of i-th image patch.
 We calculate the full material regularization as: $\mathcal{L}_{mat} = \mathcal{L}_{mat}^{F} + \mathcal{L}_{mat}^{I}$

 To regularize the environment cubemap, we apply a white environment prior and regularize it using its mean absolute error (MAE).
 Specifically, we use the loss function $\mathcal{L}_{light} = \lambda_l {\rm MAE}(I_{base})$, where $I_{base}$ is the learned environment cubemap at the 0-th mipmap level.

-In a nutshell, the total loss function we use in this paper is formulated as follows.
+In a nutshell, the total loss function we use is the sum of the above losses: